kennethleungty/Llama-2-Open-Source-LLM-CPU-Inference/README.md

-# Running Open-Source LLMs on CPU Inference for Document Q&A
+# Running Llama 2 and other Open-Source LLMs on CPU Inference Locally for Document Q&A

-### Clearly explained step-by-step guide on using C Transformers, GGML, and LangChain for running LLM Python applications on CPU instances
+### Clearly explained guide for running quantized open-source LLM applications on CPUs using LLama 2, C Transformers, GGML, and LangChain

 **Step-by-step guide on TowardsDataScience**: https://kennethleungty.medium.com/running-llama-2-on-cpu-inference-for-document-q-a-3d636037a3d8
 ___